Thallium: Optics

 Thallium(I) bromide and thallium(I) iodide crystals have been used as infrared optical materials, because they are harder than other common infrared optics, and because they have transmission at significantly longer wavelengths.
 The trade name KRS-5 refers to this material.
 Thallium(I) oxide has been used to manufacture glasses that have a high index of refraction.
 Combined with sulfur or selenium and arsenic, thallium has been used in the production of high-density glasses that have low melting points in the range of 125 and 150 Celsius°.
 These glasses have room-temperature properties that are similar to ordinary glasses and are durable, insoluble in water and have unique refractive indices.

+Alkali halide solutions doped with thallium are blue phosphors in some scintillation radiation detectors.